sourcegraph/handbook/content/engineering/cloud/security/reporting-vulnerabilities.md

 ## How we disclose security vulnerabilities

+_*This policy is currently under review and will be updated by 31/10/2021*_

 For every confirmed vulnerability in Sourcegraph or its products, regardless of severity, the Security team will:

 - Create a security advisory describing the vulnerability, impact to users and remediation.
 We currently publish GitHub Security Advisories in our GitHub repositories.